Chimoney/chimoney-community-projects/README.md

 This repo contains a bunch of small projects.
 Different projects deal with different stacks and frameworks.
 The code for individual projects is located in separate directories within the `submissions` folder.
 You're welcome to contribute to any of these projects.
 Ready to dive in?
 Here's how to get started:

-- Explore the list of available issues in Chimoney's SDK projects.
+- Explore the list of available [issues](https://github.com/Chimoney/chimoney-community-projects/issues) in Chimoney community projects.
 You can also create a new issue.
 - Select an issue you'd like to work on and ask to be assigned to it.
 Tag @phyleria @adebayoileri.
 - Fork the [Chimoney Hacktoberfest repository](https://github.com/Chimoney/chimoney-community-projects.git).
 - Clone your forked repository to your local machine.